Sam Brenner

-Samuel Callaghan Brenner (born April 27, 1990 in Oceanside, California) is a former American football center.
-He was originally signed by the Miami Dolphins as an undrafted free agent in 2013.
-Brenner played college football at Utah.
+Samuel Callaghan Brenner (born April 27, 1990) is an American former professional football center.
+He played college football for the Utah Utes.
+Brenner was signed by the Miami Dolphins as an undrafted free agent in 2013.

-Early years
+Early life

 Brenner played high school football at Oceanside High School in California, where he was a two-time all-league selection and a second-team all-state selection as a senior in 2007.
 He was twice named his team's Most Valuable Offensive Lineman and played in the California All-Star Game following his senior season.
 He was named a scholar leader athlete by the Walter J Zable/ San Diego chapter of the National Football and College Hall of Fame.
 Additionally, he was a finalist in the county wide Silver Pigskin, the first offensive lineman ever so honored by the voting coaches and sports reporters.
 Brenner's team won the 2007 California Division II State Bowl.

 As a college prospect, Brenner was ranked by Rivals.com as the No. 50 offensive guard in the country and the No. 88 overall prospect in the state of California.